Live Well Spaces of Hope and Connection

 What the programme will do

-Launching in April 2026, this represents one of the largest investments in community-led development in England.
+Beginning in April 2026, this represents one of the largest investments in community-led development in England.
 It builds on the leadership and creativity already rooted in local communities and will:

 - Supercharge and celebrate community-led action that builds connection, resilience, equity and community wealth.